cloudflare/cloudflare-docs/content/durable-objects/get-started.md

   - `name` - Required.
 The binding name to use within your Worker.
   - `class_name` - Required.
 The class name you wish to bind to.
   - `script_name` - Optional.
-Defaults to the current [environment's](/durable-objects/platform/environments/) Worker entry point.
+Defaults to the current [environment's](/durable-objects/platform/environments/) Worker code.

 ## 6. Configure Durable Object classes with migrations